ANSIR: Research Facilities For Earth Sounding

 These are based at the Research School of Earth Science, Australian National University.
 Please check instrument availability here.

-Contact Kimberley Berends for more information.
+Contact Santiago Velasquez for more information.

 • Portable petrophysical equipment, including downhole seismic equipment and earthquake aftershock recorders.